 Here some answers to frequently asked questions about TEDxYouth at EB.

-What time will the TEDxYouth event be held?
+Where and what time will the TEDxYouth 2022-23 event be held?

 - We will be sending out a schedule when our speakers and activities are finalized.